Congressional Black Caucus chair Karen Bass being vetted to be Biden running mate

 Neither Bass' congressional office nor Biden's campaign immediately responded to a request for comment.

-Before politics, Bass' career was in healthcare as a physician's assistant, notable experience as the country continues to face the COVID-19 pandemic.
+Before politics, Bass' career was in healthcare as a physician assistant, notable experience as the country continues to face the COVID-19 pandemic.

 As the seriousness of the pandemic set in during late March, Bass joined Biden for a livestream event about the problems faced by medical workers on the front lines of the pandemic.